 Because lettuce is the basic ingredient of many different kinds of salads, it is the most popular Aquaponic vegetable to grow and urban farmers can choose among its many varieties.
 The leafy varieties are preferred over iceberg lettuce as they mature in half the time, 40 days (not 90); and they are far more nutrient rich.

-Your Greenhouse is a environment that you control; and you control it to best serve both the fish and the food you’re growing.
+Your Greenhouse is a environment that you control, and you control it to best serve both the fish and the food you’re growing.
 In our Family & STEM Systems, you can grow several different varieties of vegetables and/or fruit in the same Grow Bed as long as their needs for air and water temperature are within a comparable range as well as their pH, Nitrate and Ammonia level requirements (see our page) if you don’t know what pH, Nitrate or Ammonia means).
 Most varieties of lettuce grow best in air temperature between 60-80 degrees F. But that’s just about the top part of the plant which is exposed to the air.
 What’s hidden--the root system--is equally, if not more important, and it responds not to the air but to the water.
 You need to keep the water temperature between 70-74 degrees Fahrenheit.
 If you click back to the page, you see Tilapia thrive in water temperatures between 60-80 degrees, so Tilapia and Lettuce will grow well together in a water temperature range of about 70-74 degrees.